fbpx

 Final examination interview:

-At the final, mandatory interview, the following tasks are conducted:
+At the final, mandatory interview, IRCC does the following:

 – Verifying the validity of the applicant’s passport or other identity documents.